Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 CSS - CSS has been used to style some HTML elements.

-Jquery - Jquery has been used to add to the front end interactivity of some HTML elements
+jQuery - jQuery has been used to add to the front end interactivity of some HTML elements

 Python - The Python language has been used the most in the making of this app.
 It has been used so the app can interact with the database.